Back Home Next

 It is also possible that your monitor is calibrated differently from mine.
 I have a very good monitor, but the picture may not be set as brightly as yours.
 Thus, beads that look correct on my monitor may look too bright on yours.

-If you feel strongly that one of my pictures does not accurately represent the beads, please contact me to let me know.
-Furthermore, do not hesitate to return the beads for a refund.
+If you feel strongly that one of my pictures doesn't accurately represent the beads, please contact me to let me know.
+Do not hesitate to return the beads for a refund.

 Some of the beads you sent me were defective.